 Usually, the signs and symptoms of polycystic ovaries differ from patient to patient.
 Some of the common symptoms a woman with polycystic ovary syndrome experiences are:

-Irregular Menstruation: Women with PCOS lack ovulation which prevents the monthly shedding of the uterine lining.
+Irregular Menstruation (heavy, light, or lack of periods): Women with PCOS lack ovulation which prevents the monthly shedding of the uterine lining.
 This results in irregular menstrual cycle.

 Acne: Due to excess production of androgen, the skin becomes oilier than usual.
-This causes acne on various body parts including face, upper back and chest.
+This causes acne on various body parts including the face, upper back, and chest.

-Weight Gain: More than 70 % of the women with PCOS suffer from obesity.
+Weight Gain (especially around the abdomen): More than 70 % of women with PCOS suffer from obesity.

-Darkening of Skin: In some cases, dark patches may develop on the skin in areas like neck, groin and under the breasts.
+Darkening of Skin: Patches of dark or thickened skin – are called acanthosis nigricans.
+In some cases, dark patches may develop on the skin in areas like the neck, groin, and under the breasts.

 Headache: The hormonal disbalance can trigger headaches as well.